sylvaingml/sylvaingml.github.io/_posts/2015/03/2015-03-20-Swift-singleton.markdown

 ## The end

-Of course you must be carefull when using the singleton pattern.
+Of course you must be careful when using the singleton pattern.
 This is not the best pattern to use, as this is roughly a global variable in your project.

-Swift is quite fun, and in some cases much simpler than Objective-C.